dr-saad-la/rust-distilled/src/chapter_02/new.md

 You will see an output similar to the one below.
 To navigate through the manual, you can use the following options:

   * Press the Return key (Enter) to move line by line.
   * Press the Space key to browse the manual page by page.
-* Press `q` to quit the manual page.
+  * Press `q` to quit the manual page

 ```text
 CARGO-NEW(1)                              General Commands Manual                             CARGO-NEW(1)